Predicting with Proxies: Transfer Learning in High Dimension: Experiments

 \textit{Setup:} In the data-rich regime (over 2 million impressions), the gold estimator is very accurate and there is no need for a proxy.
 We wish to study the data-scarce regime where proxies add value, so we restrict ourselves to small random subsamples of 10,000 impressions.
 Since we have binary outcomes, we use logistic rather than linear estimators.
 Note that $\ngold = \nproxy$, but the scarcity of bookings relative to clicks implies that $\sigmap \ll \sigmag$.
-Similar to the previous subsection, the averaging, weighted, and joint estimators are trained on the full data, and their tuning parameters are optimized over a validation set.
-Our oracle is the gold estimator trained on the full data (over 2 million impressions) rather than a small subsample.
+Similar to the previous subsection, the averaging, weighted, and joint estimators are trained on a training set, and their tuning parameters are optimized over a validation set.
+Our oracle is the gold estimator trained on the full Expedia dataset (over 2 million impressions) rather than the small subsample.
 Since we no longer have access to the true parameter, we use predictive performance on a held-out test set to assess the performance of our different estimators.
-Performance is measured by AUC (area under ROC curve), which is more reliable than accuracy in unbalanced data \citep{friedman2001}.
+Performance is measured by AUC (area under ROC curve), which is more reliable than accuracy\footnote{Accuracy is a poor metric for imbalanced data: a trivial estimator that always predicts $0$ (no purchase) achieves 99.4\% accuracy, since 99.4\% of users do not purchase anything.
+A decision-maker would prefer an estimator that minimizes false positives while maintaining some baseline true positive rate (i.e., identifying most purchasing customers).} in imbalanced data \citep{friedman2001}.
 We average our results over 100 trials, where we randomly draw our training and test sets in each iteration.

 \textit{Results:} Figure \ref{fig:expedia-res} shows the average performance on a held-out test set (error bars represent 95\% confidence intervals).
 We see that the joint estimator performs the best (excluding the oracle).
 In particular, it bridges half the gap between the best baseline (weighted estimator) and the oracle.
 In roughly 70\% of the trials, the joint estimator identifies price as a source of bias in $\hdelta$.